cloudpanel-io/clp-email-sender-from/README.md

 Services like [Amazon SES](https://aws.amazon.com/ses/) require to send e-mails from verified **domains**.

-You may interested in: [How to configure Amazon SES with Postfix](https://www.cloudpanel.io/tutorial/how-to-configure-amazon-ses-with-postfix/)
+You may be interested in: [How to configure Amazon SES with Postfix](https://www.cloudpanel.io/tutorial/how-to-configure-amazon-ses-with-postfix/)

 ## Installation